icolaiacovo/icolaiacovo.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a doctoral student in the Strategy Unit at Harvard Business School (my HBS page is [here](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1068346)).

-I will be on the academic job market in Fall 2023.
+I am the principal investigator of the Hiring at Top Startups (HATS) Study - now live and collecting data in its second year.
 My primary research interests are in entrepreneurship across the spectrum of new firm creation, from small businesses to high-growth-potential startups.
-My [job market paper](/files/JMP_currentdraft.pdf) is at the intersection of entrepreneurship and personnel economics: drawing on a novel survey experiment I conducted with approximately 550 high-growth-potential U.S. startups, I investigate how entrepreneurs search for employees and set compensation.

 I have taught undergraduates in the Harvard University Economics Department (as sole instructor), and served as a teaching fellow for MBAs at Harvard Business School.

+In 2024, I will be joining the University of Oregon (Lundquist College of Business) as an Assistant Professor of Management.